echobom/UERANSIM-wiki/Development-Guideline.md

 ### Wireshark Plugin For RLS

 It is recommended to use RLS dissector plugin for Wireshark.
-The plugin is available in `tools` folder.
+The plugin is available at [RLS Wireshark Dissector for UERANSIM](https://github.com/louisroyer/RLS-wireshark-dissector)